jamesjsong/jamesjsong.github.io/_posts/2024-12-26-Father-Joe.md

 *After five hundred years of Christian Europe pouring their wealth and effort on Asia, Christians in Asia made up less than three percent of the total population.
 We have to think deeply about why that was.*

-*In Europe, what people care about is truth.
-Even if institutions are corrupt, people will accept the truth.
+*In Europe, what people care about is Truth.
+Even if institutions are corrupt, people will accept the Truth.
 In Asia, this is not the case.
-Jesus said he is the way, the truth, and the life.
-In Europe, what compels people is truth.
-In Asia, what matters is the way.
+Jesus said he is the Way, the Truth, and the Life.
+In Europe, what compels people is Truth.
+In Asia, what matters is the Way.
 That explains the popularity of Buddhism—there is the clear eightfold-path.
 Muslims have clear practices—fasting in Ramadan, the five prayers a day, and so on.
 In Chinese philosophy, there is Confucianism and Daoism--clear directions on how to live.
 Christians—all we do is fight each other.
-We haven't been able to show the way.*
+We haven't been able to show the Way.*

 *There are these two sayings in Korean: 언행일치 and 언행불일치.
 The first one means that what you say and what you do are consistent.
 The second is a way of making fun of hypocrites—those that say something and do something else.*